wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

   },
 ```

-Now, restart the build and take a look at the web application!
+Now, restart the build and take your new web application for a spin!

 ```bash
 npm run dev